-Even if you do not receive a written decision from your town by July 1, the safe thing to do is file your appeal with either the Superior Court or the Board of Land and Tax Appeals by September 1 of the year following the tax bill.
+Even if you do not receive a written decision from your town by July 1, file your appeal with either the Superior Court or the Board of Land and Tax Appeals by September 1 of the year following the tax bill.
 If you miss that deadline, file your appeal as soon as possible, and state in your appeal that you never received a written decision from your town.